CasualX/struct_layout/readme.md

 ### How to construct an instance

+If requested the `Default` trait may be auto derived filling in the fields with their type's default value.
+You may add additional associated methods to the generated structure.

-Currently no constructor is provided, use the unsafe `std::mem::zeroed` to create a zero initialized instance if this makes sense.
+It is also possible to use the unsafe `std::mem::zeroed` to create a zero initialized instance if this makes sense.

-It is possible to add constructors or traits like `Default` by manually implementing them on the generated struct.

 ### Compatibility with no_std